-When using the back-end Agent Reports section on a pay per head sportsbook it is important to familiarize yourself with all the different features that the pay per head sportsbook has available.
-One of the most important, yet basic features that every pay per head sportsbook has is the Weekly Balances report.
-Clearly this is one of the most necessary features, because it is where you can see each and everyone of your player’s daily and weekly figures, and whether or not you are making or losing money.
+When using the back-end Agent Reports section on a pay-per-head sportsbook it is important to familiarize yourself with all the different features that the pay-per-head sportsbook has available.
+One of the most important, yet basic features that every pay-per-head sportsbook has is the Weekly Balances report.
+Clearly, this is one of the most necessary features because it is where you can see each and every one of your player’s daily and weekly figures, and whether or not you are making or losing money.

-The Second report on the Weekly balance screen has the same exact columns and usage as the Grand Total report, but the big difference is that it will show it in a list of each individual player listed on your agent account, or if you have subagents it will group it alphabetically by subagent, and show each individual player’s daily and weekly figures.
+The Second Report on the Weekly balance screen has the same exact columns and usage as the Grand Total report, but the big difference is that it will show it in a list of each individual player listed on your agent account, or if you have subagents it will group it alphabetically by subagent, and show each individual player’s daily and weekly figures.
 Each player will be seen by their player account number with their password directly below it.
-The one extra feature on this report compared to the Grand Total report is that you can click directly on the dollar figure for a specific day, and you will see all the individual wagers, and amounts that that player did for that specific day, that adds up to that daily number.
-Also on the At Risk column you can click on that dollar amount and it will give you a pop-up screen shot of each of that player’s pending wagers that adds up to that specific At Risk amount.
+The one extra feature on this report compared to the Grand Total report is that you can click directly on the dollar figure for a specific day, and you will see all the individual wagers, and amounts that that player did for that specific day, which adds up to that daily number.
+Also on the At Risk column, you can click on that dollar amount and it will give you a pop-up screenshot of each of that player’s pending wagers that adds up to that specific At Risk amount.

 As one can see the Weekly Balance report is a simple yet important, and concise feature that is a must-have feature for any pay-per-head sportsbook agent.
 This report will definitely be one of your most-used reports on the entire PPH sportsbook website.